emqx/emqx-docs/en_US/advanced/delay-publish.md

 $delayed/{DelayInterval}/{TopicName}
 ```

-- `$delayed`: Messages prefixed with `$delay` will be treated as messages that need to be delayed.
+- `$delayed`: Messages prefixed with `$delayed` will be treated as messages that need to be delayed.
 The delay interval is determined by the content of the next topic level.
 - `{DelayInterval}`: Specify the time interval for delaying the publish of this MQTT message with the unit of second.
 The maximum allowed interval is 4294967 seconds.
 If `{DelayInterval}` cannot be parsed as an integer number, EMQX Broker will discard the message and the client will not receive any information.
 - `{TopicName}`: The topic name of the MQTT message.